-Origin of TRIATHLON
+Origin and Etymology of triathlon

-Seen & Heard
+Seen and Heard

 What made you want to look up triathlon?
 Please tell us where you read or heard it (including the quote, if possible).